Loading...

 Yeah, that's true.

-The Y terms have the same coefficient, so subtracting them will eliminate.
+The y terms have the same coefficient, so subtracting them will eliminate.

 Have a look at these ones.

+Again, true or false, subtracting will eliminate a variable?
 What do you think?
 Right, I've been a little bit mean here and written the terms in a different order.

-Well, I don't know if you spotted it was false.
+Well done if you spotted it was false.

-If you said false, then just have a think about the justifications and we might clarify that in a moment.
+If you said false, just have a think about the justifications and we might clarify that in a moment.

 Now, the reason why this might have thrown a few of you is because adding would also eliminate a variable.

-Subtracting eliminates the X variable, whereas adding eliminates the Y variable.
+Subtracting eliminates the x variable, whereas adding eliminates the y variable.

 It's really important that you get used to rearranging those equations so you can spot these things.